-Enter the total number of valence electrons, lone pairs of electrons, and the total number of bound electrons to calculate the formal charge.
+Enter the atom’s valence electrons (as a neutral atom), the number of nonbonding (lone‑pair) electrons on that atom, and the number of bonding electrons to calculate the formal charge.

 Formal Charge Formula